thijsvanloef/Wordpress-APM-Agent-Elasticsearch/README.md

 ## Usage

-1. Install this plugin by cloning or copying this repository to your `wp-contents/plugins` folder
+1. Install this plugin by cloning or copying this repository to your `wp-contents/plugins` folder.
+2. Install the plugin dependencies with composer.
-2. Configure your CONSTANTS as explained below
+3. Configure your CONSTANTS as explained below.
-2. Activate the plugin through the WordPress admin interface
+4. Activate the plugin through the WordPress admin interface

 **Note:** this plugin does not do anything by default and has no admin interface.
 Your CONSTANTS must be configured first.